barakadanny/Webpack-demo/README.md

 # Webpack Demo

-> This is just Repository aim to practice on settingup the programming environment using webpack
+> This Repository aim to practice on settingup the programming environment using webpack

 ## Built With